 Reducing the intentional use of microplastics

-Reducing the intentional discharge of microplastics
+Reducing the unintentional discharge of microplastics

 The European Commission is also looking for ways to reduce microplastic emissions created by unintentional wear and tear (such as microplastics resulting from the wear and tear of car tyres, the washing of synthetic fibre clothing, and the exposure of outdoor painted surfaces to the weather).